-His practice focuses on a broad range of complex financial restructuring and capital markets transactions, with particular experience in sovereign and sub-sovereign debt restructuring and liability management transactions.
+His practice focuses on a broad range of complex financial restructuring and capital markets transactions, and he has extensive experience in sovereign and sub-sovereign debt restructuring and liability management transactions, having advised on the restructuring of over $170 billion of debt.

-Dimitrios holds a JD and LLM from Duke Law School, where he was a Cutler Fellow and Articles Editor of the Duke Journal of Comparative and International Law, a Master's in International Economics and Finance from Johns Hopkins University (SAIS), and a BA in International Affairs and Philosophy from the George Washington University.
+Dimitrios holds a JD and LLM from Duke Law School, where he was a Salzburg Cutler Fellow and Articles Editor of the Duke Journal of Comparative and International Law, a Master's in International Economics and Finance from Johns Hopkins University (SAIS), and a BA in International Affairs and Philosophy from the George Washington University's Elliott School of International Affairs.

 Represent the largest ad hoc bondholder group in the restructuring of Lebanon's US$31 billion of external debt.